The 10 most commonly asked questions regarding our professional shelters ?

 1- Can I set up a shelter alone?

 It depends on the size of the shelter.
-The Glass-up, The Versa, or the EMS: YES.
-It requires 2 people for the Nomad
+The Versa, or the EMS: YES.
+It requires 2 people for the Nomad and the Glass UP

 2- How do I move my shelter from the truck to the site if I can't bring my vehicle close enough?

 The heaviest shelter is 120 Lbs.
 It is best to have a 2 wheeler or a flat dolly with casters.

-3- Pool up Shelter: Can we inflate it or remove when the pool is full of water?
+3- Pool up Shelter: Can we inflate it or remove it when the pool is full of water?

 Yes, but it is preferable to tighten 2 or 3 straps across the width of the pool in order to slide the shelter without it touching the water.
 Be sure to leave the side with the blowers on dry land.